 Oseltamivir and Zanamavir reduce replication of influenza A and B by inhibiting viral neuraminidase.
 They are most effective for the treatment of influenza when taken as soon as possible after the onset of symptoms.
 The BNF states that in otherwise healthy individuals they reduce the duration of symptoms by about one to one and a half days.
-These are relatively expensive treatments and can cause side effects.
-To prevent resistance and to ensure appropriate use of finite public funds, it is important that they are used wisely.
+However they are expensive and have some side effects.

-They should not be considered a substitute for influenza vaccination, which remains the most effective way of preventing illness from influenza.
+They should not be considered a substitute for influenza vaccination, which remains the most clinical and cost-effective way of preventing illness from influenza.

-These drugs are on the prescribing list for use only accoarding to NICE guidance (TA 158), as follows
+These drugs are on the prescribing list for use only according to NICE guidance , as follows